-The Environmental Protection Agency has increased the amount of renewable fuels that will be required in the nation’s fuel supply in 2017.
+The Environmental Protection Agency has increased the number of renewable fuels that will be required in the nation’s fuel supply in 2017.
 The 2017 Renewable Fuel Standard (RFS) levels set last week mandate a 1.2 billion gallon increase next year, a six percent increase over current levels.
-Refiners will be forced to blend a record total of 19.28 billion gallons of ethanol and other bio fuels into the fuel supply next year.
+Refiners will be forced to blend a record total of 19.28 billion gallons of ethanol and other biofuels into the fuel supply next year.

 Find ethanol standards here

 The Miami International Boat Show has announced several new and returning partners for the 2017 edition at Miami Marine Stadium Park & Basin.
 The addition of expanded concierge services, new shuttle bus management, and caterer.
 Great Performances are all designed to elevate the show experience for attendees and exhibitors.

 Annapolis U.S. Power Boat Show returns to pre-recession levels

 The U.S. Power Boat Show in Annapolis was the largest since 2008, Eye on Annapolis reported.
 According to show organizers, there were more than 350 boats, including more than 100 center console fishing boats, 40 fishing boat manufacturers, and 75 brokerage boats in ‘Brokerage Cove’.
 Paid attendance grew by five percent over 2015, the most since the 2008 financial collapse.
 The exhibitor footprint increased by more than 14.5 percent.
 These numbers give insight into the many shows gearing up for 2017.
 With an increase in industry sales across the board, 2017 is shaping up to be one of the biggest years in boating.